datadesk/vr-interactives-three-js/README.md

 A digital elevation model is a 3D representation of a terrain's surface, and in this case is a greyscale heightmap, where lighter colors represent higher elevations.

 The DEM data came as a GeoTIFF file (Gale_HRSC_DEM_50m_overlap.tif).
-Unfortunately, the TIFF file is huge, and TIFF isn't supported by most browsers anyway.
+Unfortunately, the TIFF file is huge (30 MB!), and TIFF isn't supported for display by most browsers anyway.
 We could use the incredibly useful [GDAL](http://www.gdal.org/) to convert it to a PNG image, where the height values are reduced to only 256 shades of grey.
 This would make our terrain blocky, however.

 We can, however, convert it to a format called ENVI, which can store our height values as 16-bit unsigned integers, offering 65,535 height values for each pixel in the heightmap.